TokenBrice/l2s-handbook/content/docs/ps-edge.md

   Why using ParaSwap can be more effective than interacting directly with DeFi services
 ---

-This page summarizes the main benefits you can draw from using ParaSwap's over interacting with the decentralised finance services directly or using another middleware.
+This page summarizes the main benefits you can draw from using ParaSwap's over interacting with decentralized finance services directly or using another middleware.

-### Efficient Decentralized Exchanges Aggregation
+### 🧭 Efficient Decentralized Exchanges Aggregation

 {{< notice note >}}
-ParaSwap scours dozens of decentralised exchanges to secure the best rates.
-Thanks to a refined pathing analysis logic, all options are explored, including splitting your order into several exchanges or looking for alternative swapping routes.
+ParaSwap scours dozens of decentralized exchanges to secure the best exchange rates.
+Thanks to a refined pathing analysis, all options are explored, including splitting your order into several exchanges or looking for alternative swapping routes.
 {{< /notice >}}

 {{< block "grid-2" >}}
 {{< column >}}
 #### Find the Best Rate
-ParaSwap connects to most major decentralised exchanges, such as Uniswap, Kyber, Curve or the 0x network.
+ParaSwap connects to most major decentralized exchanges, such as Uniswap, Kyber, Curve or the 0x network.

-When you input a trading pair on ParaSwap, such as ETH to DAI, for instance, ParaSwap compares the prices of each exchange (accounting for your transaction's volume).
+When you input a trading pair on ParaSwap, for instance ETH to DAI, ParaSwap compares the available rates for the pair on each exchange (accounting for your transaction's volume).

 {{< /column >}}
 {{< column >}}